tunbridgep/gmdx-vrsd-fork/Docs/List of Changes.md

 - Quality of Life Improvements:
     - Added an optional "Dynamic Crosshair" mode, which shows a small dot-crosshair when no weapons is equipped, and some items have no crosshairs at all.
         - Also fixed many instances of crosshair weirdness.
+    - The hit marker no longer hides the crosshair when it appears.
     - The secondary ammo display for items (when assigned as secondary items) now shows inventory count, rather than always displaying N/A
     - Reloading "One-shot-at-a-time" weapon (shotguns) will show the ammo count in the ammo display, rather than `---`, because reloading can be cancelled part way through.
     - Pressing the Reload key will no longer reload weapons that have a full clip.